leahiel/Primitive-StoryFormat/Scope-Document.md

 * ~~6b) This includes a `Last` passage tag.~~ **UNIMPLEMENTED:** In retrospect, would cause compatibility issues with Version 0.2 of Primitive.
 The Author can just specify those passages with backmatter or frontmatter Special Passage Tags.
 However, since Version 0.2 will split passages into many, this itself will also have issues.

-7 - DONE) [WF Legacy] Passages tagged with "Frontmatter" and "Backmatter" should be placed before and after the Story Passages.
+7) [WF Legacy] Passages tagged with "Frontmatter" and "Backmatter" should be placed before and after the Story Passages.
 * 7a) The order of both matter passages should be able to be specified with a suffix of `_number` after their tag name. i.e. A passage tagged with `[frontmatter_3]` will be the third frontmatter passage in the novel.

 8) [WF Legacy] Other text markup syntax available to authors for use.